Skip to content

 • Translation in two modes: on-demand (a Translate button) and automatic (on open / after edits settle).

-• Pluggable translation providers: DeepL, Google Translate, or a custom https:// endpoint.
+• Pluggable translation providers: DeepL, Google Translate, a local Ollama LLM (offline, keyless), or a custom https:// endpoint.

 • Hover any block to see the reverse translation; edit a paragraph (original ↔ translation auto-sync) and save it back.

-• In-session LRU translation cache (50 entries); code, inline code and URLs are never sent to the translation API.
+• Two-tier cache: an in-session LRU (50 entries) over the persistent memory; code, inline code and URLs are never sent to the translation API (only the prose of code comments is, when present).

 • API keys stored only in the IDE SecretStorage / OS keychain, per provider (never in workspace config).